Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

   python scripts/run_training.py --folds 1,2,3 --config configs/base.yaml
   ```

+---

 ### Hyperparameter Tuning

+Hyperparameter tuning is performed using a grid search script (hyperparameter.py) with a configuration file (grid.yml), optimizing parameters such as learning rates ([1e-5, 5e-5, 1e-4, 5e-4]), dropout rates ([0.3, 0.5]), and batch sizes ([32, 64, 100]) across ten folds to ensure robust synergy predictions.
+This dataset enables biomining of critical protein targets driving drug synergy in breast cancer treatment, with Integrated Gradients used to interpret deep neural network predictions by attributing synergy scores to input features.
+You can do hyperparameter tuninh using the below script.

 Run grid search for hyperparameter optimization:
 ```bash
 python -m src.training.hyperparameter --config configs/grid.yaml